Moe Herscovitch: Life after boxing

 Herscovitch retired from boxing in the summer of 1924, and began volunteering as a boxing coach at the Montreal YMHA.
 He began a career as an insurance broker with Sun Life around 1924, and continued in the business throughout his life.
 He coached football at Montreal High Montefiore, Knights of Columbus, and the Rockland Club, the intermediate champs in 1937.
 In 1940, he served as President of the Rockland Football (Rugby) Club.

 Although he boxed at a time when fighters wore no protective gear, 'Moe' had never suffered a debilitating injury in the ring.
 However, on 24 July 1943 while on holiday at the summer resort of Plage Laval, he and some companions were set upon by what could be characterized as a French Canadian anti-Semitic mob and beaten so badly that surgeons were forced to later remove one of his eyes two months later.
 The Ottawa Journal described the conflict as a racial riot.

 He continued to be actively involved in sports and his community, and served as president of the Quebec Rugby Union.
 Outside of sports, he worked as an insurance broker for the remainder of his life.

 He died on 22 July 1969 at Montreal General Hospital, and was buried at the Baron de Hirsch Cemetery in Montreal.
-He was pre-deceased by his wife Celia, and survived by two sons, and a daughter.
+He was pre-deceased by his wife Celia, with whom he had two sons, and a daughter.